 The bootcamp prep course also varies in price by on-campus or online.
-On-campus, the cost is $2,999 and online, students can choose between 3 plans that offer increased amounts of support and tutoring hours.
+On-campus, the cost is $2,999.
+Alternatively, students can choose between 3 online plans that offer increased amounts of support and tutoring hours.
 The least expensive plan costs $995 and the most expensive costs $3795.

 The process to be accepted into the full-time software engineering program starts with an application.
 Prospective students give information about their education, background in development, work experience, potential resume gaps, ability to attend courses, plans to support themselves while in the course, future job aspirations, and work authorization.
-After the application, they participate in a logic and reading exercise, then a 60 minute coding challenge, and a series of technical and non-technical interviews.
+Then, they participate in a logic and reading exercise.
+Next, they do a 60 minute coding challenge as well as a series of technical and non-technical interviews.

 Ratings and reviews

 The reviews of App Academy are mainly positive.
-In this Medium post by an App Academy graduate who now works at Google, he mentions that the curriculum was extremely fast-paced, which meant you could learn everything you needed to know in 12 weeks, but also that you should feel responsible to circle back to certain topics if you needed extra guidance.
+In this Medium post by an App Academy graduate who now works at Google, he mentions that the curriculum was extremely fast-paced.
+He explained that you could learn everything you needed to know in 12 weeks.
+But, you should feel responsible for circling back to certain topics if you needed extra guidance.
 He also explained that they have a 2 strike policy.
 If you fail 2 assessments out of the 6 in the course, you are out.
 This fear of failure lit a fire under him to continue working hard throughout the program.

 Most people explain that in order to succeed in App Academy, you need to put in the work.
 Students reviewing the program on Career Karma agree, explaining they learned a lot but the coursework moves extremely quickly.
 They give a fair amount of pre-work before the bootcamp even starts.
 This can help people get a sense of what is to come.
-There were also a fair number of comments from people who explained that, while they did get good jobs after App Academy, it took a fair amount of time – typically 4-9 months.
+There were also a fair number of comments from people who explained that, while they did get good jobs after App Academy, it took a fair amount of time.
+Typically grads found employment in 4-9 months.

 Alternatives to App Academy